Have You Explored These 6 Unexpected Career Choices as Medical Assistant?

 Similar to medical assisting, there are different educational paths to become a dental assistant.
 One option is a one-year diploma program offered by vocational schools.
 Another option is a two-year certification program often provided in partnership with community or junior colleges, leading to an associate degree.

-The dental assisting field is thriving, with a projected growth rate of 8 percent from 2021 to 2031.
-Presently, the United States has nearly 350,000 dental assistants, the majority of whom are employed in private dentists’ offices.
-These dedicated professionals earn a mean hourly wage of $21.55 and a mean annual salary of around $45,000.
+The dental assisting field is thriving, with a projected growth rate of 11 percent from 2023 to 2033.
+These dedicated professionals earn a mean hourly wage of $22.38 and a median annual salary of around $46,540.

 6. Medical Records Technician (MRTs)